NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

                      center=mp.Vector3(-7,0))]
 ```

-Here, we gave the source a frequency of 0.15, and specified a `ContinuousSrc` which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that by default is turned on at $t=0$.
-Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of vacuum wavelength.
+W gave the source a frequency of 0.15, and specified a [`ContinuousSource`](../Python_User_Interface/#continuoussource) which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that by default is turned on at $t=0$.
+Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of the vacuum wavelength.
 Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$ &#956;m, or a wavelength of about 2 in the $\varepsilon=12$ material &mdash; thus, our waveguide is half a wavelength wide, which should hopefully make it single mode.
 In fact, the cutoff for single-mode behavior in this waveguide is analytically solvable, and corresponds to a frequency of 1/2√11 or roughly 0.15076.
 Note also that to specify a $J_z$, we specify a component `Ez` (e.g., if we wanted a magnetic current, we would specify `Hx`, `Hy`, or `Hz`).
-The current is located at $(-7,0)$, which is 1 &#956;m to the right of the left edge of the cell—we always want to leave a little space between sources and the cell boundaries, to keep the boundary conditions from interfering with them.
+The current is located at $(-7,0)$, which is 1 &#956;m to the right of the left edge of the cell &mdash; we always want to leave a little space between sources and the cell boundaries, to keep the boundary conditions from interfering with them.

 Speaking of boundary conditions, we want to add absorbing boundaries around our cell.
-Absorbing boundaries in Meep are handled by [perfectly matched layers](../Perfectly_Matched_Layer.md) (PML)— which aren't really a boundary condition at all, but rather a fictitious absorbing material added around the edges of the cell.
-To add an absorbing layer of thickness 1 around all sides of the cell, we do:
+Absorbing boundaries in Meep are handled by [perfectly matched layers](../Perfectly_Matched_Layer.md) (PML) &mdash;  which aren't really a boundary condition at all, but rather a fictitious absorbing material added around the edges of the cell.
+To add an absorbing layer of thickness 1 &#956;m around all sides of the cell, we do:

 ```py
 pml_layers = [mp.PML(1.0)]
 ```

-`pml_layers` is a set of `pml` objects &mdash; you may have more than one `pml` object if you want PML layers only on certain sides of the cell, e.g. `mp.PML(thickness=1.0,direction=mp.X,side=mp.high)` specifies a PML layer on only the $+x$ side.
+`pml_layers` is a set of [`PML`](../Python_User_Interface/#pml) objects &mdash; you may have more than one `PML` object if you want PML layers only on certain sides of the cell, e.g. `mp.PML(thickness=1.0,direction=mp.X,side=mp.high)` specifies a PML layer on only the $+x$ side.
 An important point: **the PML layer is *inside* the cell**, overlapping whatever objects you have there.
 So, in this case our PML overlaps our waveguide, which is what we want so that it will properly absorb waveguide modes.
-The finite thickness of the PML is important to reduce numerical reflections; see [Perfectly Matched Layer](../Perfectly_Matched_Layer.md) for more information.
+The finite thickness of the PML is important to reduce numerical reflections.
+For more information, see [Perfectly Matched Layer](../Perfectly_Matched_Layer.md).

 Meep will discretize this structure in space and time, and that is specified by a single variable, `resolution`, that gives the number of pixels per distance unit.
-We'll set this resolution to 10, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-dielectric material.
+We'll set this resolution to 10 pixels/&#956;m, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-dielectric material.
 In general, at least 8 pixels/wavelength in the highest dielectric is a good idea.
 This will give us a $160\times80$ cell.

 ```py
 resolution = 10
 ```

-The final object to specify is `Simulation` which is based on all the previously defined objects.
+The final object to specify is [`Simulation`](../Python_User_Interface/#the-simulation-class) which is based on all the previously defined objects.

 ```py
 sim = mp.Simulation(cell_size=cell,